Spring Garden Revival

 Contact Watertown’s Department of Public Works for Garden Material Disposal & Composting Program Integration

-Proper garden material disposal in Watertown, MA, is essential for environmental stewardship and compliance with local and state regulations.
-Residents must sort packaging materials such as cardboard and plant containers for recycling, while unused soil and amendments should be disposed of through residential waste channels.
-Plant debris, including leaves and stems, is accepted as seasonal yard waste from April through November, provided it is placed in biodegradable bags—plastic bags are prohibited under MassDEP guidelines.
-Coordination with the Watertown Department of Public Works Watertown Department of Public Works
+Proper garden material disposal in Watertown is essential for environmental stewardship and compliance with local regulations.
+Residents must separate packaging materials (such as cardboard and containers) for recycling, while unused soil and amendments should be disposed of through residential waste channels.
+Plant debris, including leaves and trimmings, is accepted as seasonal yard waste from April through November, but only in biodegradable bags—plastic bags are prohibited under MassDEP guidelines.
+Coordination with local volunteer garden programs and Master Gardener initiatives supports community beautification and sustainable practices.
+For guidance on disposal schedules, compost availability, and program integration, contact:

 124 Orchard Street, Watertown, MA 02472